 The 10 Most Environmentally Friendly States

-With these 3 considerations, let’s take a look at the most environmentally friendly states of 2020.
+With these 3 considerations, let’s take a look at the most environmentally friendly states.
 The following data and percentages come from the above-mentioned organizations.

 - Energy generated from fossil fuels: 0.4% (the lowest)